jyje/portfolio/profile/index.md

 ## 🧑🏼‍🔧 Current Position

 Currently, I work at [MAXST]{:.heading.flip-title} in South Korea as a software engineer with two roles: **MLOps/DevOps Engineer** and **Cloud-Native Software Developer**.
-Followings are my major responsibilities:
+Followings are my major responsibilities and roles in the company:

 <!-- Itemized list of responsibilities -->
 - **as an MLOps Engineer 👨🏼‍🔬**